libdebug/libdebug/README.md

 ```
 Note: There can be at most one user-defined hook for each syscall. \
 The pretty print function (described below) is not considered a user-defined hook.
 Therefore, it is possible to hook/hijack and pretty print the same syscall simultaneously. \
-If a new hook is defined for a syscall that is already hooked or hijacked, the new hook replaces the old one, and a warning is showed.
+If a new hook is defined for a syscall that is already hooked or hijacked, the new hook replaces the old one, and a warning is shown.

 For example, the following code